Knee Pain from Lifting Weights (A Helpful Guide)

 3. Muscle pain (caused by stiff, tight, and restricted quadriceps, glutes, and hamstring muscles)

-3. Instability and weakness of the knee
+3. Clicking and popping of the kneecap (patella) or knee joint

 Muscles anatomy of quadriceps muscles, quadriceps tendon, patellar ligament, hamstrings, and leg